VincentPauley/vinnies-cards/README.md

 ### Features

+[ ] - need a form component with radios that handles all of the pre-populated options consistently seen with these models.

 [ ] - brand name translated on FE
 [ ] - for card add - card type should be enabled only after brand & year [ ] - persist values for brand/year/series accross multiple cards